pantheon-systems/documentation/source/content/modules-plugins-known-issues.md

 <hr/>

-**Issue 2**: A change introduced in WooCommerce 3.6.0 breaks template loading when on a site plan with mutliple application containers.
+**Issue 2**: A change introduced in WooCommerce 3.6.0 breaks template loading in environments with [multiple application containers](/application-containers#multiple-application-containers).

 **Solution**: The issue and a few workarounds possible are described in this [WooCommerce Issue](https://github.com/woocommerce/woocommerce/issues/23751) We hope this issue will result in future code changes to WooCommerce so mitigations are not needed.